 The goal has certainly been achieved but serious unintended consequences have resulted.
 Many people (estimated to be between 12 & 20%) in the industrialized world can no longer eat modern wheat products without health or digestive problems.
 A few scientists have recognized this problem and are beginning to look for solutions.

 A growing amount of research is now being conducted on landraces including selected modern populations, ancient and heritage wheat with a focus on health and nutrition as well as natural flavors and aromas.
 Much progress has been made in understanding the sensitivity problems that so many people are experiencing from modern wheat.
 At the same time the anti-inflammatory nature of ancient wheat and the important effect that it potentially has to help reduce or prevent chronic disease is beginning to be realized.
 Still others are attempting to find wheat that is better adapted for organic systems as opposed to expensive high-input chemical dependent systems.
 There are also some who are studying the nutritional comparison of food processed by different methods.
 Many of these scientists work independently of one another and often face ridicule and lack of support by their institution and peers.
-It is now time to bring these like-minded scientists together in a World Conference to discuss these topics in a positive spirit of problem solving.
-To the basic discussion of wheat, might also be added similar discussions of other cereal grains.
+This was the first opportunity for these like-minded scientists to come together in a World Conference to discuss these topics in a positive spirit of problem solving.